Oftentimes when engaging in sneaker talk with others, one big question comes up usually in the first 30 seconds of conversation one way or another:

 2. Don’t Talk Down On Someone Else’s Number.

 We’re all sneakerheads here.
 There is no need to demean the amount of sneakers someone else has, good or bad, high or low.
 Situations and circumstances are different for everyone, mind you.
 Don’t make them feel bad about how many they have.
-We all share and enjoy the same thing, and that’s sneakers.
+We all share and enjoy the same thing, and that’s sneakers, because there’s a sneaker for everyone.

 3. If You Do Own A Lot Of Sneakers, Don’t Play it Off As If You Barely Have Any.